 Assuming you’re confident with a ladder, position the feet of the ladder on even ground and make sure the top of the ladder goes higher than the edge of the roof.
 Once the ladder is securely in place, you can make your way up to the roof with your tools!

 Now that you’re on your roof, you can go to the area where your damaged or missing shingle is.
 You’ll begin by lifting the row of shingles above the missing shingle to reveal any nails keeping the old roof shingle in place.
-Use your pry bar to pull the old roofing nails out, if you leave them in they will tear a hole in your new roof shingles.
+Using your pry bar, carefully pry the old roofing nails out.
+If you leave them in they will tear a hole in your new roof shingles.